 5. I added an entire 10-oz box of frozen butternut squash (Deceptively Delicious called for 1 cup of broccoli puree and 1/2 cup carrot puree—I added the butternut squash only for convenience because it was already pureed!
-It’s not any healthier, just less work on my part (Ok, so I’m a smidgen lazy sometimes!)
+It’s not any healthier, just less work on my part.
 By the way, if you are making this for Halloween you can absolutely substitute canned pumpkin puree for the butternut squash.

 6. I swapped the yogurt for organic coconut milk.
-I did this because I’m not a huge fan of dairy products.
-I try to eat as few dairy products as possible…especially if eliminating them doesn’t sacrifice taste.
+I did this because I’m not a fan of dairy products.
 Coconut milk contains important plant-based phytochemicals not found in any animal foods, including milk.
 And, the coconut milk makes the gingerbread spice cake ultra moist.

 7. I also added 1/4 cup ground flaxseeds to give my gingerbread spice cake a healthy omega-3, fiber and phytochemical kick!